gaspare-mascolino/knowledge/docs/pages/music.md

 - Graphic: knobs.
 - Parametric: allow the control to everything, can be setted to work from a specified frequency, Q (merit factor) needs to modify the length of the wave.
   - Shelf: bost or attenuate the start or the end or both of them of the signal
+- Semi-parametric: as the parametric but without che control on the bells.

 - color: handle also the the harmonics which enrich the sound.
 - linear: they weigh more on the CPU but they do not distort the sound (more exactly).